Last Updated on February 23, 2023

-A kitchen torch is another one of those tools that you can initially do without, but once added to your kitchen, you can’t imagine preparing meals without it.
-The uses of the torch are endless, from melting cheese and searing meats to charing tomatoes, chilies, and other vegetables.
-You can use it to flambe alcohol in a hot pan or prepare dessert toppings.
+A kitchen torch is one of those tools you can initially do without, but once added to your kitchen, you can’t imagine preparing meals without it.
+Its uses are endless, from melting cheese and searing meats to charing tomatoes, chilies, and other vegetables.
+You can use it to flambé alcohol in a hot pan or prepare dessert toppings.

 The Jo Chef Superior RX kitchen torch is a great option to start with.
 It has a safety lock and adjustable flame that gets super hot — up to 1300°C — and comes ready to go with a butane tank.
 Purchasing this torch also gives you access to an ebook with 15 recipes, so you can quickly learn a few of the many ways to use your new torch in the kitchen.